hyperflask/sqlorm/docs/models.md

 Dirty attributes which are not mapped will also be saved in DML statements.

 You can thus create models with no mapped columns.
 However, models require a primary key to function properly.
-One will be automatically added when non are defined (named "id").
+One will be automatically added when none are defined (named "id").

 When no columns are mapped, `SELECT *` is used.